BERING STRAIT TUNNEL OBSERVATION

 Bering Strait Tunnel Cross-Section.

-Source: Victor Nikolaevich Razbegin, Deputy Head of Deputy Chairman of the Council for the Study of Productive Forces of Russian Federation.
+Source: Victor Nikolaevich Razbegin, Deputy Chairman of the Council for the Study of Productive Forces of the Russian Federation.

 Some interesting facts and data regarding the proposed construction of a Bering Strait Tunnel linking the conventional railroads of North America, Asia and Europe.